IMONTE23/eliterun-pro-tracking/README.md

 2. Click **Add New Run**
 3. Fill in your run details (date, distance, time, etc.)
 4. Click **Save Run**

+### Tracking Race Performance
+1. Go to the **Race Performance** tab
+2. Click **Add New Race**
+3. Enter your race details (Name, Date, Distance, Time, HR)
+   - *Note: Distance, Time, and HR inputs are conveniently grouped for quick entry*
+4. View your progress charts and VDOT-based forecasts for that distance

 ### Predicting Race Times
 1. Go to the **Race Predictions** tab